claude-code

 Claude Code Burning Your Budget?
 One Setting Saves 60% on Tokens

-Most token waste is invisible: Extended Thinking on tasks that don't need it, Opus handling work a Haiku could do, context filling before you compact.
+Most token waste is invisible: Extended Thinking on tasks that don't need it, Opus handling work a Sonnet could do, context filling before you compact.
 ECC's token-optimization.md combines MAX_THINKING_TOKENS + model routing + strategic compact — author Affaan Mustafa says the savings reach 60-80%.

 9 AI Agents Working at Once: The Context Problem, Race Conditions, and ECC's Fix